NilsNiggemann/PMFRG.jl/README.md

   please pass a `UseMPI()` singleton argument to the `SolveFRG` function (see example below).
 - Any MPI launcher used will launch the same Julia script on different processes.
-  For this reason, it is important to make sure the the output of the processes (in MPI terminology, *ranks*) is written on different files.
+  For this reason, it is important to make sure that either the output of the processes
+  (in MPI terminology, *ranks*)
+  is written on different files (which should be identical), or only one MPI process writes the outputs to file.
-  In the following code snippet, a rank-specific path for `MainFile` and for `CheckPointDirectory` is created, in order to avoid writing conflicts between ranks:
+  In the following code snippet, only the master rank will write the output to disk:

 ``` julia
 using MPI